amy-caruana/ac-portfolio/Projects/Thesis-IntuitiveMobileApplication/README.md

-# Thesis: Intuitive Mobile Application for Greenhouse Temperature Prediction
+# Intuitive Mobile Application for Greenhouse Temperature Prediction

 Welcome to my **Thesis - Intuitive Mobile Application**!
 This mobile application was developed to help farmers regulate temperatures in greenhouses for optimal crop yield.
 The application uses **Machine Learning** models (LSTM and GRU) and integrates with a **Weather API** to predict future temperatures based on real-time weather data.